mustbebuilt/04-templates-pug-demo/README.md

-# 04-templates-pug-demo
+# 04 Templates with PUG

-Express Pug Templates Demo
+Express Pug Templates Demo an alternative to EJS.

+Ensure PUG is installed with npm install pug